-The desire to honor individuals who have accomplished actions of great social benefit is interwoven through human history.
-For example, in ancient Egypt Pharaohs granted awards to reward admirable actions.Greeks used crowns of glory and Romans awarded laurel wreaths or, later, collars of honor.
-In the Middle Ages, the ritual conferring knighthood to the young noble was spiritual in nature.
+The Greeks, meanwhile, used crowns of glory and Romans awarded laurel wreaths or, later, collars of honour.
+In the Middle Ages, the ritual conferring knighthood on the young noble was spiritual in nature.

-The first Orders of Knighthood: The Order of Malta and Order of the Temple were not rewarding orders, but were directly linked to the feudal system and to the concept of hereditary nobility.
-They were in fact, international associations regrouping knights in an Order with religious, military, or hospitality purposes.
+The first Orders of Knighthood: The Order of Malta and Order of the Temple were not intended to commend, but were directly linked to the feudal system and to the concept of hereditary nobility.
+These were in fact, international organisations that brought together knights in an Order with religious, military, or hospitality purposes.

-With the gradual collapse of the feudal system, European sovereigns found it necessary to establish Orders to gather faithful followers serving their policy.
+With the gradual collapse of the feudal system, European sovereigns found it necessary to establish Orders to rally around them the faithful followers who served their policy.

-Later, the emergence of bourgeois and military classes consisting of non-noble individuals rendered necessary the establishment of Orders rewarding merit rather than pedigree.
-The first military Order rewarding merit was founded by the King of France, Louis XIV.
-The Order of Saint-Louis became the genuine ancestor of national Orders that exist throughout the world today.
+Later, the emergence of bourgeois and military classes consisting of non-noble individuals rendered necessary the establishing Orders rewarding merit rather than pedigree.
+The first military Order rewarding merit was founded by the King of France, Louis the 14th.
+The Order of Saint-Louis became the true forefather to the national Orders that exist throughout the world today.

-Modern national Orders are thus associations of people that have distinguished themselves by their merit, without regard to any considerations related to class or origin, and as such, may be rewarded for: military courage, actions in the senior Civil Service (Magistrates, Ministers, etc.), and social dedication (doctors, lawyers, etc.).
+Modern national Orders are thus associations of people that have distinguished themselves by their merit, without regard to any considerations related to class or origin.
+Consequently, rewards can be given for military valour, services rendered in the senior Civil Service (Magistrates, Ministers, etc.), and selfless action in service of society (doctors, lawyers, etc.).

 Senegal has two national Orders.
-The first is the National Order of Lion, rewarding distinguished services, and the second is the Order of Merit, honoring outstanding actions.
+The first is the National Order of the Lion, rewarding distinguished contributions, and the second is the Order of Merit, honoring outstanding contributions.

-Indeed, as the Order of Lion is only assigned sparingly in order not to discredit it.
-Many worthy actions could go without any official recognition.
-That is why the second order, the Order of Merit, was created – to reward actions of outstanding merit.
-The aim being to widen the number of individuals rewarded without deteriorating the purity of the first Order.
+This reflects the fact that, as the Order of the Lion can be granted only sparingly in order not to discredit it,many worthy actions could otherwise go without any official recognition.
+That is why the second order, the Order of Merit, was created – to reward actions of outstanding merit, the aim being to widen